 Cheryl has been involved in water sports her whole life.
 She was an age group swimmer with the St. James Seals until she was 16.
 After leaving age group swimming, Cheryl became involved in water polo, playing for her high school team and the provincial junior team and later recreationally.

-Cheryl has been involved in masters swimming for over 25 years as a swimmer, competitor, and volunteer.
-She has served on the MMAC board for over 10 years, including club president.
-Most recently, Cheryl ventured into coaching and finds it both challenging and rewarding!!
+Cheryl has been involved in masters swimming for over 30 years as a swimmer, competitor, and volunteer.
+She has served on the MMAC board for many years, including club president.
+Cheryl enjoys coaching, finding it both challenging and rewarding.

-My goal is to provide interesting and challenging practices while providing tips on how to swim better.
-I truly believe swimming is one of the best all round workouts for your body, mind and soul.
+Cheryl’s goals as a coach are to provide interesting and challenging practices while providing tips on how to swim better.
+She truly believes swimming is one of the best all round workouts for your body, mind and soul.

 Swim long and prosper!